-78. Inclusion of land holdings and goods recently transferred
+Inclusion of land holdings and goods recently 78. transferred

-- (1) In determining the land holdings or goods of a private unit trust scheme or private company, the land holdings or goods of the scheme or company are taken to include any land holdings or goods of the unit trust scheme or company, or of a linked entity of the scheme or company, that were recently transferred - (a) to the person who has made the acquisition in the scheme or company; or - (b) to a person who was an associated person of the person referred to in paragraph (a) when the acquisition occurred and also was an associated person of the person referred to in paragraph (a) when the transfer of the land holding or goods occurred. - (2) For the purposes of subsection (1), a land holding or goods are recently transferred if the land holding or goods are transferred within 12 months before the acquisition is made. - (3) Subsection (1) does not apply if, after considering the circumstances of the acquisition, the Commissioner determines that it is just and reasonable in the circumstances that the subsection should not apply.
+- In determining the land holdings or goods of a (1) private unit trust scheme or private company, the land holdings or goods of the scheme or company are taken to include any land holdings or goods of the unit trust scheme or company, or of a linked entity of the scheme or company, that were recently transferred - - to the person who has made the (a) acquisition in the scheme or company; or - to a person who was an associated person (b) of the person referred to in paragraph (a) when the acquisition occurred and also was an associated person of the person referred to in paragraph (a) when the transfer of the land holding or goods occurred. - For the purposes of subsection (1), a land (2) holding or goods are recently transferred if the land holding or goods are transferred within 12 months before the acquisition is made. - (3) Subsection (1) does apply if. not considering the circumstances of the acquisition, the Commissioner determines that it is just and reasonable in the circumstances subsection should not apply.